How to grow your adtech firm globally

 I recently read that 68% of marketers feel traditional marketing roles limit customer engagement.
 Now, that number was actually 37% in 2018.
 It just shows how rapidly things are changing, and how roles need to need to elaborate and change over time.

-When it comes to the adtech and data-driven marketing landscape, what excites you about 2021?
+When it comes to the adtech and data-driven marketing landscape, what really excites you?

 If we take privacy, we're gonna see a lot more this year around consent management, and consent management propositions.
 That's going to be due to the Australian review of the Digital Privacy Act here, which will hopefully probably bring it more in line with the gold standards of GDPR and CCPA in California.